DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/bank-recon/FAQ.md

 **Enable** the features in the following order. <br>
 1. DXC Agent for finance & supply chain management

+The following can be enabled in any order after 1. has been enabled (where licensed):
+- DXC Agent for bank reconciliation
-2. DXC Agent for bank reconciliation
+- DXC Agent for bank reconciliation voucher generation

 If you don't see the features, click **Check for updates**. <br>